junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > (first important hint: first time show Dean has to choose between Sam/Cas, even though he worry about Cas, he does choose Sam over Cas, even for good reason, not explicitly highlighting or pointing out by anyone, just showing it as fact)

 Sam has narrowed the locations down to a few sites near the shore around Rhode Island and Massachusetts, where there have been demonic sightings recently.
-He wrote them down into a notepad.
+He wrote them down in a notepad.

 They have to appreciate the fact that there aren't that many deserted hospital facilities around the area -- at least not as many as deserted factories.
-That's still a long list of a dozen locations which probably will take them at least a day or two, even if they split -- which -- "Still sound like a terrible idea," says Dean.
+That's still a long list of a dozen locations which probably will take them at least a day or two, even if they split -- which -- "Still sounds like a terrible idea," says Dean.

 "Are you so restless because you're worried we can't find Nick, or because Cas isn't answering your phone?"
-Sam asks, from the other end of the phone.
+Sam asks from the other end of the phone.

-Dean stares at the road ahead of him, with the sea gulls fighting for something in the middle of the road which is causing a huge traffic jam -- freaking big cities with so many people living in it.
+Dean stares at the road ahead of him, with the seagulls fighting for something in the middle of the road, which is causing a huge traffic jam -- freaking big cities with so many people living in them.

-"He hasn't replied any message or picked up any of the call since yesterday."
+"He hasn't replied to any message or picked up any of the calls since yesterday."
 Dean tries not to sound like a clingy partner but fails gloriously.
 "It's not okay.
 He's not well, and there's Lucifer in the bunker.
 I should never have left them there."

 "He's an adult, an angel, he can --" Sam sighs, cutting himself off.
 "Forget it, what are you gonna do?"

 "Thinking about going back home," Dean answers honestly.

-"That's a twenty-six hour drive," Sam points out reasonably.
-"You wouldn't be there until tomorrow afternoon and you can't drive all the time without rest.
+"That's a twenty-six-hour drive," Sam points out reasonably.
+"You wouldn't be there until tomorrow afternoon, and you can't drive all the time without rest.
 How far down the list are you now?"

-"Half way through, on my way to Fall River," Dean glances at the scribbled note.
+"Halfway through, on my way to Fall River," Dean glances at the scribbled note.
 "But I'm stuck in Boston now.
 Traffic is Hell."

-"*Hell* is Hell, Dean," Sam says in his patient voice, trying to sooth his brother.
+"*Hell* is Hell, Dean," Sam says in his patient voice, trying to soothe his brother.
 "What about you check that one out, then go home, I can take the rest."

 Dean is quiet for a moment, then asks, "You sure about that?"

 "Not really, I need you here.
 You know, demons can get nasty.
 But I get it."
 Sam sighs again tiredly.
 "If you think Cas needs you more, then go.
 It's your call.
 Gotta make sure he's okay, right?"

 Dean considers for a minute, then gives way with a sigh.
 "You know what, you're right, we should finish this first.
-It's gonna be a long-ass drive, I'll need my switch driver and you'll need backup if we do find Crowley's hideout.
-Might as well stick to the plan and we can both go home early."
+It's gonna be a long-ass drive, I'll need my switch driver, and you'll need backup if we do find Crowley's hideout.
+Might as well stick to the plan, and we can both go home early."

-Sam huffs a small relieved breath.
+Sam huffs a small, relieved breath.
 "Sounds good to me."

-Dean shifts his attention back to the road and the task in hand, but he finds it so difficult to keep his mind from wandering back to bunker from time to time.
-He hates it when he has to make choice like this.
+Dean shifts his attention back to the road and the task at hand, but he finds it so difficult to keep his mind from wandering back to the bunker and the angel from time to time.
+He hates it when he has to make choices like this.

 <br>